nmhaddad/semantic-segmentation/README.md

 # Semantic segmentation of off-road images using transfer learning and DeepLabv3+
-A transfer learning follow-up using DeepLabV3+ and the Yamaha-CMU Off-Road Dataset
+Fine-tuning codebase for DeepLabV3+ and the Yamaha-CMU Off-Road Dataset

 ### Author: Nate Haddad - *nhaddad2112[at]gmail[dot]com*